sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 12. Select **Publish**.

-    The publish should only take minute or so.
+    The publish should only take a minute or so.
 You can check the **Output** window for any errors that may occur.

     ![The build Output window is displayed.
 Publish succeeded message is shown.](media/2019-04-15-15-33-20.png "Output window.")

 13. To test your newly published Function App, start by navigating back to your Contoso Function App in the Azure Portal.
 Select the newly created **ContosoMakePDF** function listed in the functions.

-14. select the **Test** link located on the right-hand blade.
+14. Select the **Test** link located on the right-hand blade.

     ![Function apps are listed on the left hand side.
 ContosoMakePDF is selected.
 There is an arrow pointing to the Test link on the right pane.](media/2019-04-15-15-40-27.png "Function Test link")